stevahnes/SpringAiHandsOn/README.md

 If you did not complete the section 3.2, please checkout the branch : `To update`

 Inside the folder src/main/resources, you have a folder [weather](src/main/resources/weather), check the lab file [singapore-weather.png](src/main/resources/weather/singapore-weather.png).
-- Create a new java package com.spring.weather.
-Inside this package, create a class called WeatherService.
-As seen in the slides, it should load [singapore-weather.png](src/main/resources/weather/singapore-weather.png) as a Resource and use it to make a call to the LLM.
+- Create a new java package `com.spring.weather`.
+Inside this package, create a class called `WeatherService`.
+As seen in the slides, it should load [singapore-weather.png](src/main/resources/weather/singapore-weather.png) as a `org.springframework.core.io.Resource` and use it to make a call to the LLM.
 The question should be "what will be the weather like on Tuesday"
-- When done, create a test class called com.spring.weather.WeatherServiceTest.
+- When done, create a test class called `com.spring.weather.WeatherServiceTest`.
   Before running `WeatherServiceTest`, edit its run configuration and add an environment variable `OPENAI_API_KEY` for the OpenAI API [key]( https://ctxt.io/2/AAB4mgk3Fw) (not required for online IDE)

  (For the online IDE execute in the shell `mvn -Dtest=WeatherServiceTest test` )

-If you are able to call WeatherService successfully and get the correct weather forecast, you have completed this lab, congratulations!
+If you are able to call `WeatherService` successfully and get the correct weather forecast, you have completed this lab, congratulations!

 ### 4. (BONUS) Retrieval Augmented Generation